jpulley101/AllThingsOpen/README.md

 # AllThingsOpen
 Repository for All Things Open talk

--##To view the app in your browser
+##To view the app in your browser

 1. Clone this repo.
 2. Install npm (if not already installed).
-3. Then `npm install live-server -g`
+3. Then run `npm install live-server -g`
 4. Run `npm start` to see the app in your browser.

 ##Other Notes